MEMBERS & STAFF

-Marc Hudon is self-employed, advising industries on community relations and environmental compliance.
-Marc has been involved for over 25 years ensuring communities and stakeholders are informed and can participate in decision-making regarding water governance and usage issues in the Great Lakes and St. Lawrence River region.
-He also serves as senior advisor on St. Lawrence River-Great Lakes transboundary water issues at Nature Québec.
-Marc is a member of the Navigation Consultation Committee of the federal-provincial St. Lawrence Plan.
-Marc is also President of the Regional Advisory Council on Marine Oil Spills-Quebec region, and is a member of the Canadian section of the International Lake Ontario/St. Lawrence River Board under the International Joint Commission.
+Marc Hudon is self-employed and works as an advisor for industries on community relations and environmental compliance.
+Previously, Marc was involved for over 25 years ensuring communities and stakeholders are informed and can participate in decision-making regarding water governance and usage issues in the Great Lakes and St. Lawrence River region.
+He has also served as senior advisor on St. Lawrence River-Great Lakes transboundary water issues at Nature Québec.
+Marc was a member of the Navigation Consultation Committee of the federal-provincial St. Lawrence Plan.
+Marc was President of the Regional Advisory Council on Marine Oil Spills-Quebec region and a member of the Canadian section of the International Lake Ontario/St. Lawrence River Board under the International Joint Commission.
 Marc retired from the Canadian Armed Forces in 1994 as Base Environmental officer after being active for 21 years.

 Michael Miltenberger served in the Northwest Territories Legislature from 1995-2015, 14 of those years as a Cabinet Minister.
 His roles have been diverse, including Deputy Premier, Government House Leader, Minister of Health and Social Services, Minister of Education, Minister of Finance, Minister of Environment and Natural Resources, and the Minister Responsible for the NWT Power Corporation.
 He has worked extensively in the areas of water, the environment, and collaboration with Indigenous governments.
 He was responsible for and led the development of the co-drafting approach in the NWT government that resulted in the new Wildlife Act and Species at Risk Act.
 Michael is currently the Principal of North Raven, senior political advisor to National Chief Norman Yakeleya of the Dene Nation, a member of the Air Tindi Limited board of directors, and co-facilitator of the Collaborative Leadership Initiative in southern Manitoba.
 He lives in Fort Smith, NWT.